LiskArchive/lips/proposals/lip-nazar-architecture.md

 ## Controller

 The Controller will be a parent process responsible for managing every user interaction with each component of the ecosystem.
-E.g. restarting the node, starting a snapshot process, etc. It is an executable file which is the entry point to interacting with Lisk Core.
+E.g. restarting the node, starting a snapshot process, etc. It is an executable file which will be the entry point to interacting with Lisk Core.

-* The Controller will be responsible for the initialization of infrastructure-level components e.g. Database, Cache, Logger, etc.
+* The Controller will be responsible for initialization of infrastructure-level components e.g. Database, Cache, Logger, etc.
 * The Controller will also initialize each module separately.
-If any module is configured to load as a child process, then the Controller is responsible to do so.
+If any module is configured to load as a child process, then it is the Controller's responsibility to do so.
-* The Controller will define a set of events, such that each component can subscribe as an object in same process or over an IPC channel in case of different process.
+* The Controller will define a set of events, such that each component can subscribe as an object in same process, or over an IPC channel in case of a different process.
 Most of the data flow will be handled through the propagation of such events.
 * Each module can also define its own custom events or actions and will register that list with the Controller at the point of initialization.
 Thus the Controller will have a complete list of events which may occur in the modules of Lisk Core at any given time.

 ## Components